cryptotronix/puka-client-auth-tls-test/README.md

 `bash gen-credentials.sh` will run the script, but make sure you are in the root direcotry of the repo or the script will fail.
 It should produce 5 files in `puca_certs`:

--`puca-root-ca.crt.key.pem`: the root ca and its respective private key -`puca-tls-ca.crt.key.pem`: the tls ca and its respective private key -`puca-ca-chain.crt.pem`: the root ca and the tls ca WITHOUT their keys -`puca-server.crt.key.pem`: the server cert and its respective private key -`puca-client.crt.key.pem`: the client cert and its respective private key
+- `puca-root-ca.crt.key.pem`: the root ca and its respective private key
+- `puca-tls-ca.crt.key.pem`: the tls ca and its respective private key
+- `puca-ca-chain.crt.pem`: the root ca and the tls ca WITHOUT their keys
+- `puca-server.crt.key.pem`: the server cert and its respective private key
+- `puca-client.crt.key.pem`: the client cert and its respective private key